reevesc7/liger/experiments/main/README.md

 ### 4. Test installation:

-With `liger` installed, you can run a test.
+With requirements installed, you can run a test.

 ```
 bash test_bash.sh